stanykey/reple/README.md

 run a program, and (3) terminal options, which are things like characters that enclose expressions that can span multiple lines (like `{}` in C).
 These config files are typically only about 20 lines, and you can find examples in `/reple/configs`.

-## Issues and Contributions
-We've tested reple on MacOS, FreeBSD, and a few Linux distros.
-If you run into any issues installing or using reple, please make an issue using our GitHub repo.

-We welcome contributions in the form of pull requests, particularly if you'd like to add support for a new language or runtime system.